-- No mixing of cement - No soil/turf stripping, raising/lowering of ground levels (unless advised), deposit or excavation of soil or rubble - No excavations for services or installation of services - No storage of materials, machinery fuel, chemicals or other materials of any other description - No parking/use of tracked or wheeled machinery - No siting of temporary structures including hard standing areas, portaloos, site huts - No lighting of fires or disposal of liquids - heat could damage foliage or branches.
+- No mixing of cement - No soil/turf stripping, raising/lowering of ground levels (unless advised), deposit or excavation of soil or rubble - No excavations for services or installation of services - No storage of materials, machinery fuel, chemicals or other materials of any other description - No parking/use of tracked or wheeled machinery - No siting of temporary structures including hard standing areas, portaloos, site huts - No lighting of fires or disposal of liquids - Fires on site should be avoided if possible.
+Where they are unavoidable, they must not be lit in a position where heat could damage foliage or branches.
 Fires must be a minimum of 20m from the trunk of any retained tree or the centre line of any hedgerow to be retained - No signs, cables, fixtures or fittings of any other description shall be attached to any part of a retained tree